• Skip to main content

 Embroidery Floss Easter Eggs

 I came across these pretty eggs from Crafts-For-All-Seasons.com while searching for egg free crafts on Pinterest.
 My kids and I had fun making them (even if the process was a little messy!)
-When they were done drying, I used fish line to hang them from the light fixture above our dining room table.
+When they were done drying, I used fish lines to hang them from the light fixture above our dining room table.
 They made our Easter centerpiece so pretty!
 After Easter, I wrapped them up and stored them away to use again.
 So, in that way, they're better than decorating eggs because they will last for years to come!

 Decorate Plastic Eggs

 This is a very simple craft that is perfect for little hands.
 In fact, the basket pictured was done when my oldest son was about 2 years old.
-Just get some Spring or Easter themed stickers and let the kids get to work decorating plastic eggs.
+Just get some Spring or Easter-themed stickers and let the kids get to work decorating plastic eggs.
 Then, fill them with allergy free treats for Easter!

 Decorate Wooden and Ceramic Eggs

 When I asked people to share their favorite Easter traditions on Facebook, a common answer was decorating some type of craft egg.
-Whether it be wooden, foam, or ceramic (affiliate links) , there are many alternatives to decorating real eggs.
+Whether it be wooden, foam, or ceramic (affiliate links), there are many alternatives to decorating real eggs.
 The eggs pictured here are from Landee See, Landee Do.
 You'll find several different ways to decorate an egg here.
 So pretty!

 One idea I found on Pinterest that I loved was a family that decorates eggs every year and writes the date on them.
 Each year, their growing egg collection is displayed in a bowl.
 I love that idea!